Fadhel Jaziri

-Fadhel Jaziri (born 1948) is a Tunisian actor and film director.
+Fadhel Jaziri (الفاضل الجزيري; 1948 – 11 August 2025) was a Tunisian actor and film director.

-Early life and career
+Life and career

 Fadhel Jaziri was born in the medina of the Tunisian capital in 1948 to an upper-middle-class family who used to run a fez-making business.
-In addition to other businesses related to hospitality industry, Jaziri's father had a bookshop in the neighborhood of Bab Souika.
+In addition to other businesses related to the hospitality industry, Jaziri's father had a bookshop in the neighborhood of Bab Souika.
 Young Fadhel thus had the opportunity to meet and be influenced by the men of arts, theatre and politics that his father often had the pleasure of receiving.

 Fadhel Jaziri attended the modern Sadiki College where he had a freshman's experience with a student theatrical group which also included the Tunisian actor Raouf Ben Amor.
 During the 1968 events, Jaziri was very active and participated in the demonstrations taking place in Tunisian campuses where he even delivered speeches.
 His young man's rage against repression and political corruption led to his dismissal from the Faculty of Arts before finishing his diploma in philosophy.
-Fortunately for him, he soon received a scholarship to study in the English capital along with a number of other promising young Tunisians.
+Fortunately for him, he soon received a scholarship to study in the British capital along with a number of other promising young Tunisians.